iEdgir01/radarr-autodelete/README.md

   - set ACCEPTED_LANGUAGES to languages you strictly want i.e (ACCEPTED_LANGUAGES=English,Japanese,Korean).
 - Keeps movies in a specified Plex collection to avoid deletion (defined by MOVIE_COLLECTION_NAME).
   - i.e (MOVIE_COLLECTION_NAME=Keep)
-- Logs all actions for easy tracking.
+- Logs all actions for easy tracking in `/app/logs`.

 ## Usage
 This project has a dockerfile hosted on dockerhub for ease of deployment - specifically for OMV setups.